aniket30i/aniket30i/README.md

 # 💫 About Me:
 Passionate about coding and dedicated to creating wonderful website projects using modern web development methodologies.
 Graduated from Sister Nivedita University with a degree in Computer Science and Engineering.
-Aspiring to become a great software developer, proficient in both front-end and back-end development.
+Aspiring to become a great software developer/Analyst, proficient in both front-end and back-end development with a analytical mind.
 A tech enthusiast always eager to explore the latest advancements in the field.
 Let's build amazing software together!"

 <img src="https://media.giphy.com/media/4Zgy9QqzWU8C3ugvCa/giphy.gif">